1. Bowen ratio

 3. Variation of γ with temperature

 Since λ varies with temperature, γ also varies with temperature.
-Table 1 shows the variation of the psychrometric constant γ with temperature, at standard sea-level atmospheric pressure (p = 1013.25 mb).
+Table 1 shows the variation of the psychrometric constant γ with temperature, at standard sea-level atmospheric pressure (p = 1013.25 mb) (Fig. 1).

-The variation of psychrometric constant γ with temperature has been explained and clarified.
-This should result in increased accuracy in online evaporation calculations (http://onlinecalc.sdsu.edu)
+The slight variation of the psychrometric constant γ with temperature has been explained and clarified.
+The aim is to increase the accuracy of online evaporation calculations (http://onlinecalc.sdsu.edu)

 Ponce, V. M. 1989.
 Engineering Hydrology: Principles and Practices.
 Prentice Hall, Englewood Cliffs, New Jersey.